The poetry magazine with a different editor every issue

 Every issue includes a surprising variety of content.
 There’ll be prose features, articles as well as reviews, and each with the individuality made possible by our changing editors.
 The features include:

-- Magma Showcase: Highlights the work of an up-and-coming poet with a selection of their work.
+- Selected: Highlights the work of an up-and-coming poet with a selection of their work.

 - Poetry in Practice: Helpful and entertaining advice on writing from established poets.